omeka/omeka-s-enduser/docs/modules/hierarchy.md

 #### Item pages

 On item pages, you can add the "Hierarchy" resource block to any region offered by your theme.
 This will display all the hierarchies that apply to the item, limited to the hierarchies added to the site.
-If an item is in more than one item set, all of the item sets' hierarchies will be displayed (according to which hierarchies and which item sets are added to the site as resources) in the order specified in the site-specific configuration.
+If an item is in more than one item set, all the item sets' hierarchies will be displayed in the order specified in the site-specific configuration.
+This is according to which hierarchies and which item sets are added to the site as resources.

 ![A public item view page with the Hierarchy showing multiple groupings highlighted in bold.](modulesfiles/hierarchy_publicItem2.png)

-Note that the item may be in more than one item set, and any of those item sets that are included in your hierarchy will be displayed in bold.
+The item may be in more than one item set.
+Any of the item sets included in your hierarchy will display in bold.
 In the image above, you can see an item view page with a hierarchy displayed.
-More than one grouping is highlighted in bold, indicating that the item is in all of those groupings/item sets.
+More than one grouping in bold, indicating that the item is in all of those groupings/item sets.

 #### Item set pages